 I think that is an excellent question to ask a woman.
 What does it mean to love a man?
 I was forwarded one amazing response from a Calvinist woman recently in which she explained several things that she wanted to do to meet a particular man’s needs and make his life easier, and what she was prepared to do now in order to show him that she really could do handle the role.
 I think that she said these things out of sympathy and understanding of that man, and that was very encouraging.

 But I think that kind of seriousness about taking of someone else as they really are, self-sacrificially, is rare.
 And it makes me wonder what people think that marriage is when they get into the church and make vows that, ostensibly, will require self-sacrifice.
 What do women think that marriage is?
 What is the goal of it?
 What makes a marriage successful?
-What do women think that men marry?
+Why do women think that men marry?
 What do men get out of marriage?
 What are the woman’s responsibilities to the man in a marriage?
 I think these are questions that men should ask women.
 And the should not be satisfied with glib answers.
-Men should demand that books be read, that essays be written, that skills be developed, and that the woman’s life experiences show that they has understood what will be expected from her and why.
+Men should demand that books be read, that essays be written, that skills be developed, and that the woman’s life experiences show that she has understood what will be expected from her and why.